mahmoud-mohsen97/AI_Chatbot/README.md

-# AI Chatbot - Hospital Assistant
+# 🤖 AI Chatbot - Hospital Assistant

 A modern AI-powered hospital chatbot with a React frontend and FastAPI backend, featuring advanced conversation capabilities with LangGraph and retrieval-augmented generation (RAG).

+✅ **Production Ready** - Deployed and tested for remote access
+🌐 **Multi-Platform** - Works on localhost, remote servers, and HTTPS domains
+🔒 **Secure** - CORS-enabled with SSL/HTTPS support

 ## Features